smistad/FAST/README.md

 ### Download

 If you are only interested in using/testing FAST, and not developing FAST, please download a [stable binary release](https://github.com/smistad/FAST/releases).
+Make sure you have the [requirements](https://github.com/smistad/FAST/wiki/Requirements) installed before using the releases.

 ### Build